What to include in a Health & Safety Policy

 A clear and robust Health & Safety Policy is the backbone to strong safety performance and compliance.
 It establishes your approach to health and safety matters, affirms your commitment to preventing harm, and helps to promote safe working practices.
 It also provides useful direction for managers and staff and serves to get everyone within your organisation working towards the same goal of a healthy and accident-free workplace.

-But what should a good Health & Safety Policy include?
+But what are the key points of a Health & Safety Policy?

-Let’s take a look at each of these sections in a little more depth.
+Let’s take a look at each of these sections in a little more depth to understand the key points of a health and safety policy.

 Section 1: Health & Safety Policy Statement of Intent